gingeralesy/media-tracker/README.md

 (media-tracker:current-song :spotify)
 ```

-* Similarly to `start-tracker` you may pass `:vlc` or `:spotify`.
+* Similarly to `start-tracker` you may pass `:foobar2000`, `:vlc`, or `:spotify`.
 * And also similarly the additional arguments may be passed depending on the media player.

-### Spotify
+### Spotify and foobar2000

-The tool will simply find the title of the window that Spotify is running on and uses it if
+The tool will simply find the title of the window that Spotify or foobar2000 is running on and
-a song is currently being played.
+parses the artist and the song title from it if music is currently being played.

+**Note:** You can modify how foobar2000 formats the window title in Preferences > Display >
+Default User Interface.

 ### VLC